TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 12/Numbers 12.8.md

 ---

-with him will I speak mouth to mouth, even manifestly, and not in dark speeches; and the form of Jehovah shall he behold: wherefore then were ye not afraid to speak against my servant, against Moses?
+With him I will speak mouth to mouth, even plainly, and not in riddles; and he shall see Yahweh's form.
+Why then were you not afraid to speak against my servant, against Moses?"